 The majority of the project completed in 2015, $90,000 was allocated to refurbish several of the town-owned baseball fields at the Botieri complex to bring them up to National Little League standards, to clean-up and fix the parking lot adjacent to the Botieri complex/Town Forest and to survey the Town Forest located next to the Botieri complex.
 This project was a joint submission by the Hanson Little League and the Hanson Town Forest Committee.
 Its completion will provide the citizens of Hanson with easy access to the Town Forest and the Botieri complex and insure that our baseball fields meet the required standards.
 An important note is that Hanson Little League independently raised over $250,000 in private funds to maintain and upgrade the Botieri complex and have made a commitment to continue to fund the ongoing maintenance of these fields.
 Pictured below is CPC Chairman, Laura Fitzgerald-Kemmett, throwing out the first pitch during Hanson Baseball's 2016 Opening Day at the newly completed Botieri Field.
 Photo courtesy of Stephanie Spyropouolos.

 Whitman-Hanson Regional High School Outdoor Recreation Area

-Completed in 2016, this recreation area is open to the general public includes beach volleyball, basketball courts, street hockey, a fitness trail and other park amenities.
+Completed in 2016, this recreation area is open to the general public and includes beach volleyball, basketball courts, street hockey, a fitness trail and other park amenities.

 Community Preservation Plan